 The BW Physician Assistant Program utilizes CASPA for application processing.
 The CASPA application for the class entering May 2016 opens on April 22, 2015, and closes November 1, 2015.

 Admission to the Baldwin Wallace PA Program is a highly selective and competitive process, seeking to enroll candidates with the strongest academic preparation and a diversity of backgrounds and achievements.

 The Admission Committee carefully reviews the academic preparation and achievements of each candidate for admission.
-Selection is based on a combination of academic performance (GPA and GRE), letters of recommendation, personal narrative, shadowing experience with physician assistants working in the field, and an on-campus interview with program faculty.
+Selection is based on a combination factors: academic performance (GPA and GRE), letters of recommendation, personal narrative, shadowing experience with physician assistants working in the field, life/work experiences and an on-campus interview with program faculty.

-- Direct patient care experience preferred
+- Candidates with direct patient care experience

 - Baldwin Wallace University alumni

 Applicants to the PA program must have earned a bachelor’s degree from a regionally accredited college or university.
 Minimum cumulative GPA and science GPA must be at least 3.0.
 The average cumulative and science GPAs for candidates selected for admission to the 2015 PA cohort is 3.8.

 The PA Program utilizes the Centralized Application Service for Physician Assistants (CASPA).
 The application cycle for the May 2016 cohort begins April 22, 2015 and closes November 1, 2015.

 Official transcripts from each college/university you attended must be mailed directly to: CASPA, P.O.
 Box 9108, Watertown, MA 02471